 The Liverpool City Region Combined Authority has been appointed by DEFRA to produce a Local Nature Recovery Strategy (LNRS) for the city region.

-Local nature recovery strategies are ambitious, England-wide spatial strategies that will be developed over the next two years, designed to support the restoration and enhancement of nature.
+Local nature recovery strategies are ambitious, England-wide spatial strategies, designed to support the restoration and enhancement of nature.
 With support from Natural England and our local authority partners, the strategy will take an evidence-based approach, developed in collaboration with local stakeholders from the public, private and voluntary sectors.

 The UK has lost nearly 50% of its biodiversity, placing it in the top 10% most nature depleted countries in the world.
 The Liverpool city region is no exception.
 The region’s post-industrial legacy has left its biodiversity in a state of decline, with a 5% loss of all habitats since the 1980s, including 10% of its most biodiverse grasslands.
 Since 1970, 36 priority species of plants and animals, have not been seen in the city region and could be considered locally extinct, with a further 34 species not seen since 1989.